 #3 It May Lower Blood Sugar And Manage Type 2 Diabetes

-There is some evidence that cinnamon can help improve blood glucose control and manage Type 2 diabetes.
-Further studies show it can even help improve cholesterol levels for people with Type 2 diabetes.
+There is some evidence that cinnamon can help improve blood glucose levels and manage Type 2 diabetes.
+Further studies show it can even help improve ldl cholesterol levels for people with Type 2 diabetes.

 #4 It Has Anti-Inflammatory Effects

 Because cinnamon is rich in polyphenol antioxidants, it’s great for protecting your body from inflammation.
-This is great because chronic inflammation can lead to other diseases like diabetes, Alzheimer’s, and arthritis.
+This is great because chronic inflammation can lead to other diseases like diabetes, Alzheimer’s disease, Parkinson’s disease, and arthritis.
+In fact, proteins that build up, causing neurodegenerative diseases are inhibited by cinnamon.

 #5 It Has Antibacterial And Antifungal Properties